The Army’s Performance Triad (P3) initiative

 - 20K (36%) of Soldiers do not complete their first term of enlistment.

-- 78K active duty Soldiers are considered clinically obese (Body Mass Index > 30) and are 36-86% less likely to be medically ready to deploy.
+- 17% of active duty Soldiers are considered clinically obese (Body Mass Index > 30)

 - Under seven hours of sleep for more than three days correlates to a 20% decrease in cognitive ability (memory and decision-making).
 1 in 20 active duty Soldiers are prescribed sleep medications, these Soldiers are 16% less likely to be medically ready to deploy.
 Fatigue is a leading cause of near misses, accidents, and 25% of all motor vehicle accidents.